-Taking Charge after Stroke (Take Charge) was created in New Zealand and was designed to put the stroke survivor in the driver's seat of their recovery.
+It was created in New Zealand and has been designed to put the person who has had a stroke in the driver's seat of their recovery.

 The 'Take Charge' programme is undertaken in the home and involves one or two hour-long sessions with a trained facilitator.
 The 'talking therapy' sessions encourage people recovering from stroke to focus on what, and who, is most important to them in order to best plan their own rehabilitation.
 Each participant, not the facilitator, lead their recovery process, offering autonomy, harnessing self-motivation, and supporting connectedness with others.
 We've included the first three pages of 'Take Charge' in this book (see page 109) to show you how it works.
+If you want further information, contact a Community Stroke Advisor.